Applying the Radio Equipment Directive (RED) correctly: What requirements result from the CE marking?

 2. Definition of the role of the economic operator in the radio equipment directive

-3. Product testing and/or safety assessments based on harmonised European standards
+3. Product testing and/or safety assessments based on harmonized European standards

 4. Providing instructions for use and safety information